 - Backup of every meeting in the cloud

-- Allows private and public chats, which lets the attendees communicate during the event without any interruption
+- Allows private and public chats, which lets your viewers communicate during the event without any interruption

 - Provides free access to up to 100 participants and 40 mins limit on group meetings